Aref-Akminasi/aws-developer-associate/APIGateway.md

 # API Gateway - Basics

+## API Gateway - Private APIs

+- Private APIs are only accessed within a VPC

 ## API Gateway - Timeout

 - The maximum integration timeout for AWS API Gateway is 29 seconds.
 This is the time limit for the backend integration (e.g., Lambda function, HTTP endpoint) to respond to the API Gateway.